birkenkrahe/mod482/bookmarks.md

 > there’s likely more going on that the model of a biological neuron
 > isn’t capturing.
 In other words, real neurons might be even more
 > complex.

+With regard to modeling, the remark that this work "is still only comparing a model to a model" is very interesting, I thought.
+This does mean that neuroscience is not really an empirical science - its models are not simulating reality, but only modelled reality.